وحكم الأمر نوعان أداء و هو تسليم عين الواجب بالأمر و قضاء و هو تسليم مثل الواجب به

 Qaḍāʾ is made wājib with that (sabab) which makes adāʾ wājib, (this is the view) according to the Muḥaqqiqūn, as opposed to some (who disagree).

-According to the Aḥnāf, qaḍāʾ is automatically made wājib when the sabab of the original amr for adāʾ is found, such that there is no need for a new evidence to indicate that qaḍāʾ has been made wājib.
-This is the view of some Shawāfiʿ and the famous view of Ḥanābilah.
-Qāḍī Abū Yaʿlā says Imām Aḥmad also indicates towards this view.
-On the other hand, most of the Shawāfiʿ, Abū Bakr al-Jaṣṣāṣ, Abū al-Yusr al-Bazdawī the brother of Fakhr al-Islām Imām al-Bazdawī, as well as the Aḥnāf from the Iraq region, all say that qaḍāʾ is not wājib by adāʾ becoming wājib, rather they rely on additional evidence to show that qaḍāʾ has been made wājib.
+According to the Aḥnāf, qaḍāʾ is automatically made wājib when the sabab of the original amr for adāʾ is found, with no need for fresh evidence to indicate that qaḍāʾ is now obligatory.
+This is also the view of some Shawāfiʿ and the famous view of the Ḥanābilah; Qāḍī Abū Yaʿlā says Imām Aḥmad pointed in this direction.
+Most of the Shawāfiʿ, however, along with Abū Bakr al-Jaṣṣāṣ, Abū al-Yusr al-Bazdawī (the brother of Fakhr al-Islām Imām al-Bazdawī), and the Aḥnāf of the Iraq region, hold that qaḍāʾ does not become wājib by virtue of adāʾ's having become wājib; they require additional evidence to establish that qaḍāʾ is obligatory.

-For example, the Aḥnāf will say that if a person missed their ṣalāh, and the time for ṣalāh has gone, then qaḍāʾ becomes wājib by default.
-They do not look for additional evidence to prove that qaḍāʾ has become wājib.
-On the other hand, others argue that qaḍāʾ is not made wājib by the āyah on its own, rather it has been made wājib due to the ḥadīth of the Prophet ﷺ that مَنْ نَسِيَ صَلاَةً فَلْيُصَلِّهَا إِذَا ذَكَرَهَا, "He who forgets the prayer should say it when he remembers it"3.
-The Aḥnāf will say that this ḥadīth, and those similar to it4, come for warning to clarify that adāʾ of ṣalāh is still due and its obligation is not dropped due to having it missed.
+For example, the Aḥnāf hold that if a man misses his ṣalāh and the time for it has passed, qaḍāʾ becomes wājib by default; they do not look for further evidence.
+Others argue that qaḍāʾ is not made wājib by the āyah on its own, but by the ḥadīth of the Prophet ﷺ مَنْ نَسِيَ صَلاَةً فَلْيُصَلِّهَا إِذَا ذَكَرَهَا, "He who forgets the prayer should say it when he remembers it."3 The Aḥnāf reply that this ḥadīth, and others like it,4 are brought to clarify that adāʾ of ṣalāh remains due, and that the obligation is not dropped simply because the prayer was missed.

-This is similar to the case if one is ill or travelling and therefore misses the fasting of Ramaḍān.
-The Aḥnāf hold that the āyah of the Qurʾān indicates wujūb for adāʾ and qaḍāʾ in itself; on the other hand, the Shawāfiʿ and others hold that qaḍāʾ would not have been made if the following part of the āyah had not been revealed ﴿وَمَن كَانَ مَرِيضًا أَوْ عَلَىٰ سَفَرٍ فَعِدَّةٌ مِّنْ أَيَّامٍ أُخَرَ﴾5.
-They say that this part of the āyah makes qaḍāʾ wājib, and not the original command.
+The same logic applies to a man who is ill or travelling and so misses the fasting of Ramaḍān.
+The Aḥnāf hold that the āyah of the Qurʾān itself indicates wujūb for both adāʾ and qaḍāʾ; the Shawāfiʿ and others hold that qaḍāʾ would not have been made wājib without the further part of the āyah, ﴿وَمَن كَانَ مَرِيضًا أَوْ عَلَىٰ سَفَرٍ فَعِدَّةٌ مِّنْ أَيَّامٍ أُخَرَ﴾,5 which they take to be the source of the wujūb of qaḍāʾ, rather than the original command.

-Likewise, it is also the view of the Aḥnāf that qaḍāʾ of a jahrī8 ṣalāh in the day should be done loudly, and qaḍāʾ of a sirrī9 ṣalāh at night should be done quietly.
-This is even though it is not the norm for jahrī ṣalāh to be prayed during the day nor for sirrī ṣalāh to be prayed at night.
+The Aḥnāf likewise hold that qaḍāʾ of a jahrī8 ṣalāh in the day is read aloud, and qaḍāʾ of a sirrī9 ṣalāh at night quietly, even though jahrī prayers are not normally prayed during the day, nor sirrī prayers at night.

-An objection may arise, which seems as though the Aḥnāf do not hold onto their principle that that which makes adāʾ wājib is the same for qaḍāʾ.
-Consider this example: the time for ṣalāh enters and a person is sick, therefore it is wājib upon them to perform ṣalāh as a marīḍ.
-Now when the time expires, they need to do qaḍāʾ.
-It seems as though doing qaḍāʾ like a marīḍ should be sufficient even for a healthy person; however the Aḥnāf hold that they should pray their ṣalāh normally.
+An objection may seem to arise here, suggesting that the Aḥnāf do not hold consistently to their principle that what makes adāʾ wājib also makes qaḍāʾ wājib.
+Consider this: the time for ṣalāh enters and a man is sick, so it becomes wājib on him to perform ṣalāh as a marīḍ; once the time has passed, qaḍāʾ becomes due.
+It might then seem that qaḍāʾ as a marīḍ should suffice even after the man has recovered; yet the Aḥnāf hold that he should pray normally.

-Those who object will say as adāʾ would have been complete if they performed their ṣalāh as a marīḍ, then even when healthy their qaḍāʾ should be complete if they perform it as a marīḍ.
-Whereas the Aḥnāf point of view10 indicates that the sabab which made adāʾ wājib is not the same which is making qaḍāʾ wājib11.
-The Aḥnāf answer that when the amr came, it was wājib to complete the full ṣalāh as a marīḍ with dispensation given for those who were sick.
-Therefore, when the time expires and qaḍāʾ is due, ṣalāh should be completed in full, again with the dispensation that if one is ill, they may perform their ṣalāh as a marīḍ.
+Those raising the objection say that, since adāʾ would have been complete had the man prayed as a marīḍ, his qaḍāʾ should also be complete if performed as a marīḍ, even when he is healthy.
+The Aḥnāf position10 would, on this reading, imply that the sabab which made adāʾ wājib is not the same as the one making qaḍāʾ wājib.11 The Aḥnāf reply that when the amr first came, it was wājib to complete the full ṣalāh, with a dispensation for the sick.
+The same applies to qaḍāʾ: the prayer must be completed in full, with a dispensation that the sick may pray as a marīḍ.

 وفيما إذا نذر أن يعتكف شهر رمضان فصام و لم يعتكف إنما وجب القضاء بصوم مقصود لعود شرطه إلي الكمال لا لأن القضاء وجب بسبب آخر